crystallabs/event_handler/README.md

 expected, and multiple identical wrappers will be removed according to the above-documented behavior.
-If emitting `RemoveHandlerEvent` events should be disabled when removing all handlers, see `EventEmitter.emit_on_remove_all?` and `EventEmitter.emit_on_remove_all=` to change the default, or provide argument *emit*.
+If emitting `RemoveHandlerEvent` events should be disabled when removing all handlers, provide argument *emit* or use `EventEmitter.emit_on_remove_all?` and `EventEmitter.emit_on_remove_all=` to change the default value.

 ### Meta Events

 There are three built-in events:

-`AddHandlerEvent` - Event emitted whenever a handler is added for any event, including itself.
+`AddHandlerEvent` - Event emitted after a handler is added for any event, including itself.

-`RemoveHandlerEvent` - Event emitted whenever a handler is removed from any event, including itself.
+`RemoveHandlerEvent` - Event emitted after a handler is removed from any event, including itself.

 `AnyEvent` - Event emitted on any event.
 Adding a handler for this event allows listening for all emitted events and their arguments.